Futurist cooking

 Futurist meals comprised a cuisine and style of dining advocated by some members of the Futurist movement, particularly in Italy.
-These meals were first proposed in Filippo Tommaso Marinetti and Luigi Colombo Fillia's Manifesto of Futurist Cooking, published in Turin's Gazzetta del Popolo on December 28, 1930.
-In 1932, Marinetti and Fillìa expanded upon these concepts with The Futurist Cookbook.
+These meals were first proposed in Filippo Tommaso Marinetti and Luigi Colombo (Fillìa)'s Manifesto of Futurist Cooking, published in Turin's Gazzetta del Popolo on December 28, 1930.
+In 1932, Marinetti and Fillìa expanded upon these concepts in The Futurist Cookbook.